Evangeline French: Travels in Central Asia

 In June 1923, all three set out for Central Asia from Huozhou.
 Travelling 1,500 miles (2,414 km) over the next eight months, evangelizing as they went, they reached Zhangye (then referred to as Kanchow).
 Zhangye was the last city inside of the Great Wall.
 A Chinese evangelist was already working there, and at his request they set up a Bible school over the winter.
 When summer came they were on the road again, following the Hexi Corridor westward, this time with some of the Chinese believers they had trained.
 They rented houses for themselves and a building for a church in Jiuquan which thereafter would be their base.
 From Jiuquan they travelled extensively, selling and giving away Bibles and Christian literature and extending their range to Tibetan villages in Qinghai province, Mongol encampments, and Muslim towns in Xinjiang province.
 They studied the Uighur language to communicate with Muslim women, the top priority of their missionary efforts, although it appears that they made very few converts among the Muslims.

 The trio were independent, strong-willed, and bold women.
 Eva French was criticized for giving Communion to her Chinese congregation on Christmas Eve 1924, celebrating Communion being considered a male prerogative.
 Uncowed by the criticism, Mildred Cable celebrated Communion the following Easter.
 Their mode of travel in Central Asia differed from the contemporary expeditions of explorers such as Aurel Stein and Sven Hedin, who traveled in large caravans with armed guards.
 The trio loaded their cart up with religious literature and traversed the Silk Road alone or with a few Chinese colleagues.

 The interpersonal relations among the "trio" were that "Mildred was the 'father figure,' Francesca the mother, and Eva the strong-willed, puckish and wonderful child."

-To return to England on home leave, they travelled via Russian Siberia.
+To return to England on home leave, they travelled via Soviet Siberia.
 After their return, they took a year-long journey into Xinjiang (then known as Chinese Turkestan), on the way being detained by a Dongan leader, Ma Zhongying, to tend his wounds.
 In 1932, they made their first journey into the Gobi, where Cable was badly injured by a kick from a donkey.
-The trio left China for the last time in 1936 and were unable to return because, in August 1938, all foreigners were ordered to leave Gansu and Xinjiang by the local warlord.
+The trio left China for the last time in 1936 and were unable to return because, in August 1938, all foreigners were ordered to leave Gansu and Xinjiang by the local warlords.
 The trio retired to Dorset.
 Eva took primary responsibility for caring for a deaf and dumb Chinese orphan, called "Topsy", the trio had adopted.
 She was much less a public figure than Cable and sister Francesca, well-known authors and speakers.
 However, Eva seems to have been the most forthright in evangelical and women's work.
 Evangeline died at Shaftesbury, Dorset, England, 8 July 1960.